 This means that indicators are using old price information to create the indications you see.
 For example; a 21-period moving average is using the past 21 periods of price action.
-Whilst some traders are very anti indicators, often the best systems will come when price action and indicators are combined.
-The reason for this is because indicators can often help you filter out bad price action, find trends, find strong momentum and even help with profit targets.
+Whilst some traders are very anti-indicators, often the best systems will come when price action and indicators are combined.
+The reason for this is that indicators can often help you filter out bad price action, find trends, find strong momentum and even help with profit targets.

 Simple Price Action Trading Strategies

 Some of the simplest trading techniques involve using price action.

 The reason is that when price action trading you are simply looking and reading raw price action.
 From there you can create any system that suits you.
 Some of the best systems you will find are also the simplest with the clearest rules.